Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 ![Mobile view of landing page](images/rails-mobile-view.png)

 If you maybe missed it, when we wrote the view for the landing page index, we also added an id *dog-div* to the div we added.
-This is a uniqe identifier for an element of the web page.
+This is a unique identifier for an element of the web page.
 When we with CSS tell our browser to change how that div looks it will immediately know which div it is and change its looks.
 We also added class *grow-up* to the first paragraph.
 Multiple elements can be of same